 Our Board of Directors is directly responsible for the appointment, compensation, and oversight of our independent auditor.
 It is the policy of our Board of Directors to pre-approve all audit and non-audit services provided by our independent registered public accountants.
-Our Board of Directors has considered whether the provision by BDO USA, LLP of services of the varieties described below is compatible with maintaining the independence of BDO USA, LLP.
-Our Board of Directors believes the audit and tax services provided to us do not jeopardize the independence of BDO USA, LLP.
+Our Board of Directors has considered whether the provision by BDO USA, LLP of services of the varieties described below was compatible with maintaining the independence of BDO USA, LLP.
+Our Board of Directors believes the audit and tax services provided to us did not jeopardize the independence of BDO USA, LLP as the Company's independent registered public accounting firm for the 2015 and 2014 fiscal years.

-The table below sets forth the aggregate fees we paid to BDO USA, LLP for audit and non-audit services provided to us in 2014 and 2013.
+The table below sets forth the aggregate fees we paid to BDO USA, LLP for audit and non-audit services provided to us in 2015 and 2014:

-Fees 2014 2013
+Fees 2015 2014

-Audit Fees \$211,000 \$190,000
+Audit Fees \$411,000 \$211,000

-Audit-Related Fees -
+Audit-Related Fees

-Tax Fees: 99,800 -
+Tax Fees 99,800

-All Other Fees -
+All Other Fees

-Total \$310,800 \$190,000
+Total \$411,000 \$310,800

-In the above table, in accordance with the SEC's definitions and rules, "audit fees" are fees for professional services for the audit of a company's financial statements included in the annual report on Form 10-K, for the review of a company's financial statements included in the quarterly reports on Form

-10-Q, and for services that are normally provided by the accountant in connection with statutory and regulatory filings or engagements; "audit-related fees" are fees for assurance and related services that are reasonably related to the performance of the audit or review of a company's financial statements; "tax fees" are fees for tax compliance, tax advice, and tax planning; and "all other fees" are fees for any services not included in the first three categories.
+In the above table, in accordance with the SEC's definitions and rules, "audit fees" are fees for professional services for the audit of a company's financial statements included in the annual report on Form 10-K, for the review of a company's financial statements included in the quarterly reports on Form 10-Q, and for services that are normally provided by the accountant in connection with statutory and regulatory filings or engagements; "audit-related fees" are fees for assurance and related services that are reasonably related to the performance of the audit or review of a company's financial statements; "tax fees" are fees for tax compliance, tax advice, and tax planning; and "all other fees" are fees for any services not included in the first three categories.